granthor/verrpg.com/src/constitutions/elemental-ice.md

 ## Precepts

+### Precept, Foci:
+Elemental magic requires a magical foci: Orb, Wand, Staff or Literature, to use.

 ### Precept, Exchange:
 Casting magic through Elemental Ice is a negotiation.
 You are required to haggle and mentally calculate the value of what you are asking, against what you are offering.

 ### Precept, Sacrifice
 The Dragon of Ice demands sacrifice, in exchange for power.
 Each effect must be fueled by either emotional or physical suffering.
 Self sacrifice is preferred, but Issandren will accept the suffering of others if inflicted by the caster.